DarkMarmot/kodama/README.md

         // this is the common use case -- tooltips FROM data

     ```
-3. The D3 selection will update the tooltip data object on an event
+3. The D3 selection will update the tooltip data object on an event.
     ```

       d3_enter_selection